fncbook/fnc/chapter6/adaptive-rk.md

 We now have an outline of an algorithm.

 (algorithm-adaptive-adapt)=
-::::{proof:algorithm} Adaptive step size for an IVP Given a solution estimate $u_i$ at $t=t_i$, and a step size $h$, do the following:
+::::{prf:algorithm} Adaptive step size for an IVP Given a solution estimate $u_i$ at $t=t_i$, and a step size $h$, do the following:
 1. Produce estimates ${u}_{i+1}$ and $\tilde{u}_{i+1}$, and estimate the error.
 2. If the error is small enough, adopt $\tilde{u}_{i+1}$ as the solution value at $t=t_i+h$, then increment $i$.